Fossa Method

 A necropsy is not a formality.

-The path is often more informative than the destination.
+The history of discovery is often more valuable than the result itself.

-12. Knowledge and understanding must remain in balance
+12. Understanding and knowledge must remain in balance

 Knowledge without understanding becomes memorization.